weecology/lab-manual/UF-Policies:-Travel-and-Reimbursement-Guidelines.md

 Feel free to ask Ellen any questions you might have about this process, or you can contact Kevin Geisler (k.geisler@ufl.edu), the new WEC fiscal assistant.

 ***
-Any issues or questions with the steps above can be resolved by asking [Kevin Geisler](k.geisler@ufl.edu)
+Any issues or questions with the steps above can be resolved by asking [Cassy Summerlin](csummerlin@ufl.edu)

-### Other Random Notes
-* You can only get reimbursed for tipping taxi/Uber/Lyft drivers up to 20%.